 How many customers banks lose

-While carefully listening to the story, I was wondering how many customers banks lose due to a poor user experience.
+While carefully listening to the story, I was wondering how many customers banks lose due to a poor banking ux design.
 Using Google search, I found that this particular bank provides an average of 3,000 mortgage loans per year.
 It is not surprising that the bank is not worried if someone leaves them for a competitor.

 Bank's revenue is under attack

-It is obvious that these calculations do not enter the minds of loan officers who refuse to help a client, project managers who creates overly long application forms, designers who add to the home page all he was asked about without defining key user scenarios or developers who ignore the convenience of customers.
+It is obvious that these calculations do not enter the minds of loan officers who refuse to help a client, project managers who creates overly long application forms, bank UI designer who add to the home page all he was asked about without defining key user scenarios or developers who ignore the usability rules.
 Nevertheless, I am sure that the management of the bank still care about organization revenue.
-I hope they will read this article and think about such "little things" like banking UX design, which can be a perfect way to increase revenues.
+I hope they will read this article and think about such "little things" like banking UX design, which can be a perfect way to increase revenues in the banking industry.